Last Updated on April 19, 2025

 Step 4: Simplify Your Finances

-• Track Your Spending: Start by reviewing your monthly expenses.
+- Track Your Spending: Start by reviewing your monthly expenses.
 Are there recurring charges for subscriptions or services you no longer use?
-Cancel them.
+If so, cancel them.

 Step 5: Declutter Your Schedule